nftstorage/nft.storage/README.md

 # needs to be real so create a personal magic.link account or use the staging key
 MAGIC_SECRET_KEY=secret
 LOGTAIL_TOKEN=secret
+# Dev private key for ucan auth
+# You can use this one or create a new key with the ucan cli `ucan-storage keypair`
 PRIVATE_KEY=xmbtWjE9eYuAxae9G65lQSkw36HV6H+0LSFq2aKqVwY=

 ## API Sentry